legendlittle/liri-node-app/README.md

 }
 ```

-To obtain these keys, the user can visit:
+To obtain these keys, the user can visit
 [Spotify](https://developer.spotify.com/my-applications/#!/) and login or create an account.
 Register a new application and you will be presented with your Spotify ID and Spotify Secret.
 Save them as *const* variables in your .env file.

 Once you've done this, you're ready to start using the app!